The Eyrie Vineyards

 Recognition and What It Signals

-The Eyrie Vineyards holds a Pearl 3 Star Prestige rating from EP Club for 2025.
-Within EP Club's framework, a three-star prestige designation places a property in the leading recognition tier, signaling consistent quality at a level that warrants priority consideration when building a serious wine itinerary.
+The Eyrie Vineyards holds a Pearl 3 Star Prestige rating for 2025.
+Within the prestige framework, a three-star designation signals consistent quality and strong visitor interest.
 That rating, set against The Eyrie's documented historical significance within the Willamette Valley, positions it as one of the more consequential Oregon addresses for visitors whose primary interest is in understanding how this wine region developed its character and where it draws its reference points from.

 Planning Your Visit

 The Eyrie Vineyards is located at 935 NE 10th Ave in McMinnville, Oregon 97128.
 McMinnville is accessible from Portland in roughly 45 minutes by car via Highway 99W, making it a practical day trip from the city or a natural first stop on a longer Willamette Valley circuit.
-Given The Eyrie's historical profile and its Pearl 3 Star Prestige recognition, visiting in advance of Oregon's harvest season (September through October) allows you to see the valley at its most active and to time a visit alongside the broader agricultural rhythm that shapes how these wines are made.
-Prospective visitors should check directly with the winery for current tasting formats, hours, and booking availability, as those details are subject to change and are not reflected in EP Club's current database record.
+Visiting in advance of Oregon's harvest season (September through October) allows you to see the valley at its most active and to time a visit alongside the broader agricultural rhythm that shapes how these wines are made.
+Prospective visitors should check directly with the winery for current tasting formats, hours, and booking availability.

 Budget and Context